skurtz0/react-whatsapp/README.md

 Dont forget the stars <3

-And there is live repo: react-whatsapp-rho.vercel.app
+And there is live repo: (https://react-whatsapp-rho.vercel.app/)